-- failure to develop intellectually or socially - has a bruise in a site that might not be of concern to an ambulant child such as the shin, might be of concern to a non-mobile child - not getting enough help with feeding leading to malnourishment - poor toileting arrangements - lack of stimulation - unjustified and/or excessive use of restraint - tough handling, extreme behaviour modification e.g., deprivation of liquid medication, food or clothing, disabling wheelchair batteries - unwillingness to try to learn a child's means of communication - ill-fitting equipment e.g., callipers, sleep boards, inappropriate splinting - misappropriation of a child's finances - invasive procedures
+- A bruise in a site that might not be of concern to an ambulant child such as the shin, might be of concern to a non-mobile child. - Not getting enough help with feeding leading to malnourishment. - Poor toileting arrangements. - Lack of stimulation. - Unjustified and/or excessive use of restraint. - Rough handling, extreme behaviour modification e.g., deprivation of liquid medication, food or clothing, disabling wheelchair batteries. - Unwillingness to try to learn a child's means of communication. - Ill-fitting equipment e.g., callipers, sleep boards, inappropriate splinting. - Misappropriation of a child's finances. - Invasive procedures.